 Ljubljana is lovely and full of surprises.
-Here are five top reasons why to visit Ljubljana in the summer:
+Here are five top reasons why to visit Ljubljana in the autumn:

 One of the greatest architects of the 20th century Europe Jože Plečnik, created the timeless elegance of Ljubljana.
 The city centre is designed as a total work of art and unique urban planning inspired by the perfection of antiquity.
 Take a walk on his daily path.
 Walk down from B&B Hotel Ljubljana Park to the Ljubljanica River, visit the market, the Triple Bridge (Tromostovje), river banks, National and University Library (NUK) and Plečnik House, where a new vision of Ljubljana came alive.